Mexico | The Maya

 Our last morning in Mexico sees us luxuriating, iguana-like, at our beach-side hotel, before we take a transfer to the airport for our return flight home.
 It is time to make our fond farewells.

-We fly in to Mexico City from London and transfer to our hotel close to the Plaza de Armas in the Spanish Colonial centre.
+We fly in to Mexico City and transfer to our hotel close to the Plaza de Armas in the Spanish Colonial centre.